Guide to Hiring Independent Contractors

 Step 1: Define your needs and requirements

 Decide what projects you want your independent contractor to handle.
 Maybe you’re hiring a freelancer to build a business website for you.
-Or perhaps you’re looking for a social media expert to handle your social platforms.
+Or perhaps you’re looking for a how to measure social media effectiveness expert to handle your social platforms.
 Maybe you’re an artist hiring a photographer for regular product photography.

 Defining exactly what you want your freelancer to accomplish will help you find the right person for the job.
 You’ll also be able to clearly anticipate your expectations, when you hope to have the project finished, and more.
 And of course, you’ll want to establish your budget for the project.